Background of the Russo-Georgian War: Abkhazia during the Soviet era

+The 1920s saw the implementation of the korenizatsiia policy in Abkhazia, as the Abkhaz people were not seen as culturally "advanced" people by the Soviet authorities, and thus there was an increased focus on their national language and cultural development.
+However, this policy was implemented by the local Abkhaz authorities with discrimination of non-Abkhaz ethnic groups in the Abkhaz SSR, including Georgians, and the focus on Abkhazification, as noted by the commission sent by the Transcaucasian central executive committee under the leadership of ethnic Armenian I. Azatian in 1925.
+The commission noted the policies such as the local Komsomol only admitting ethnic Abkhazians, all major posts being held by the Abkhaz and the local structures being overrepresented by the ethnic Abkhazians.
+The commission reported that the Soviet policies were abused in Abkhazia to advance the nationalist agenda.

+In the 1930s, the Soviet nationalities policy under Stalinism shifted from its previous emphasis on ethnic minorities to the national consolidation within both the Soviet republics and the Soviet Union itself.
+It aimed to assimilate the ethnic minorities in the Soviet republics into the titular nationalities of these respective republics, while these titular nationalities would subsequently be assimilated into the "Soviet people" led by the "elder brother" Russians in what can be described as the "pyramid of assimilation".
+The new Soviet policy of national-cultural assimilation was implemented in relation to different minority ethnicities throughout the Soviet republics (for example, Georgians in Azerbaijan).
+In Abkhazia, after 1936 a pro-Georgian policy was enacted apparently at Stalin's whim.
+Georgians were awarded most political posts.
+Mass immigration of non-Abkhaz peoples ensued, diluting the Abkhaz community to a meager 18% of Abkhazia's overall population by 1939.

 Abkhazia's comparative wealth enabled the Abkhaz people to extract considerable compromises from the Soviet governance.
-Although the Soviets repeatedly refused to grant Abkhazia separation from Georgia, they did give the Abkhaz enlarged autonomy and financial donations to improve their infrastructure.
+Although the Soviets repeatedly refused to grant Abkhazia separation from Georgia, they did later give the Abkhaz enlarged autonomy and financial donations to improve their infrastructure.
 During the 1970s the Abkhaz gained increasing control of Abkhazia's administration, the control of ethnic Georgians likewise decreasing, and by the 1980s the Abkhaz filled 67% of the government's minister positions and 71% of the Oblast committee leader positions.
-Considering that the Abkhaz minority within Abkhazia had by 1989 fallen to just 17.9%, this would indicate that the Abkhaz held a disproportionate share of the high-level administration.
+Considering that the Abkhaz minority within Abkhazia had by 1989 fallen to just 17.9%, this would indicate that the Abkhaz held a disproportionate share within the administration.

 Growing prominence of the Abkhaz people angered Georgians living in Abkhazia who claimed they were being discriminated.
 This rift precipitated the so-called "ethnic battles" of the 1970s and 80s which, although fought between different ethnic groups, were largely economic in nature.
 The Abkhaz viewed the Georgians as would-be defectors from the Soviet Union, whereas the Georgians criticized the Abkhaz for supporting the Soviet Union.
 The other ethnic groups living in Abkhazia favored maintaining the status quo, and thereby the Soviet Union, and thus tacitly supported the Abkhaz factions.